MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/install-az-ps.md

 $PSVersionTable.PSVersion
 ```

-If you have an outdated version or need to install PowerShell, see [Installing various versions of PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell?view=powershell-6) and click on the link for
+If you have an outdated version or need to install PowerShell, see [Installing various versions of PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell?view=powershell-6).
+Install
-your platform.
+information for your platform is linked from that page.

 ## Install the Azure PowerShell module